borglab/gtsam/gtsam/slam/ReadMe.md

 ## GenericProjectionFactor (defined in ProjectionFactor.h)

-Non-linear factor for a constraint derived from a 2D measurement.
+Non-linear factor that minimizes the re-projection error with respect to a 2D measurement.
 The calibration is assumed known and passed in the constructor.
 The main building block for visual SLAM.